The Volokh Conspiracy

 In some cases, the true motive for a policy may be difficult to determine.
 Not every case is as clear-cut as the travel ban, where the relevant decision was made by one person, and he openly broadcast his bigoted motives to the world over a period of many months.
 But courts have dealt with the issue of determining motives in many areas of law, including other types of antidiscrimination law.
 Intentionally killing or injuring someone is punished far more severely than doing so accidentally.
 Firing an employee because of her race or gender is illegal, while firing her for most other reasons is not.
 While there are genuine difficulties involved in ascertaining motives, they are not insuperable, and they do not justify simply ignoring discriminatory motives - especially not in cases where the evidence is strong and clear.
 And if the government has a genuine non-bigoted justification for the challenged policy, Supreme Court precedent allows it to prevail if it can prove it would have adopted the same policy even in the absence of improper motives.
 That reduces the risk that striking down discriminatory policies would somehow create a dangerous slippery slope.

 Many claim that the government should get a pass on otherwise impermissible discrimination in particular types of cases.
 For example, defenders of the travel ban often argued that special deference is appropriate because aliens have no constitutional right to enter the country.
 Nothing in the text or original meaning of the Constitution justifies such exceptions to the First Amendment's ban on religious discrimination.
-If they were allowed, the exceptions would quickly swallow up the role.
+If they were allowed, the exceptions would quickly swallow up the rule.
 While there is no constitutional right to enter the United States, there is also - under current Supreme Court precedent - no constitutional right to government funding of religious schools (the Blaine Amendment cases), and no meaningful constitutional right to be a baker (Masterpiece Cakeshop).
 The whole point of constitutional restrictions on discriminatory policies is to forbid certain types of discrimination even when it comes to things that are not otherwise constitutional rights.
 In cases where the activity in question is protected by some other constitutional right, we don't need anti-discrimination rules, because the government's restrictions would be struck down regardless.

 Some also argue that discrimination in immigration or national security policy should get strong deference because the executive has specialized expertise on these issues (a contention that played a key role in the Supreme Court's decision in the travel ban case).
 The exact same thing can be said of many other policies, including education policy (the issue at stake in the Blaine Amendment cases).
 At the very least, deference is not appropriate in cases where the evidence indicates that neutral application of specialized expertise is not the true motive behind the policy in question, but rather a cover for discrimination.